Onegaishimas/aidiel/AIDIEL_Project_Walkthrough.md

 `AIDIEL_PROJECT-manifest.md` is your map to the project structure.
 It's particularly useful when you're first getting oriented or when you need to find specific components quickly.

 `AIDIEL_PROJECT-Requirements_Specification.md` is crucial because it connects our technical implementation to our actual goals.
 It's written in Given-When-Then format, which helps you understand not just what we're building, but why each feature matters.

-`AIDIEL_PROJECT-Team_Orientation.md` gives you the context of where we are and where we're going.
-It's especially useful for understanding how your work fits into the bigger picture.

 #### Workflow Documentation
 These documents explain our data processing pipelines: